 In full disclosure, I had been actively involved in providing telematics solutions for over 3 years, when I was leading a business unit at Bosch providing telematics to commercial fleets.
 I then formed AutoVitals (=the Vital signs of an Automobile) with the mission to create a solution to the independent aftermarket.
 Autovitals got even a patent granted for Remote service evaluation and recommendation.
 I have not stopped monitoring the market and test emerging solutions, just to find that they are all dealing with the same challenges.
 You will see below my findings.
 They do not claim to be a comprehensive market analysis.

 What does a successful hardware solution looks like?

 There are dozens of providers with very similar solutions.
-The all share the following challenges:
+They all share the following challenges:

 – They stick out too much, and worse, in some makes (e.g., BMW, Toyota trucks etc.) you need to hardwire them or your knee will knock it out of the socket while driving.

-– Once the DLC connector is used for a subsequent diagnosis session, often in a different shop, the plug-in is likely not to be re-inserted.
+– Once the DLC connector is used for a subsequent diagnosis session, often in a different shop, the plug-in is likely not re-inserted again and the signal is lost.

 – The coverage is OBDII only, so getting even basic data as an odometer can be a challenge.

-The solution needed is a true plug’n’play device that is not much more than 3 millimeters tall and a true pass-through device, so that it can stay plugged-in permanently.
+The solution needed is a true plug’n’play device that is not much more than 3 millimeters in height and a true pass-through device, so that it can stay plugged-in permanently.
 The OBD II coverage is nice for a starter but it needs to be extended to OEM specific coverage.